The pursuit of better healthcare technology

 Greater autonomy could also constitute a preventative approach, raising awareness; decreasing fears around illness and aging; and transforming doctor-patient relationships.
 This would introduce greater efficiencies and reduce strain on the sector.

-Commitment to technology in the healthcare environment
+Commitment to healthcare technology

 Octopus Ventures has continually invested in new healthcare businesses, including myTomorrows and antidote, platforms for finding clinical drugs and trials; Medisafe, which is helping millions of people worldwide to take their medications as prescribed; and Big Health, offering online mental health services.